 The Latin American Studies Semester has been offered every spring semester since 1973.
 This unique language immersion program provides you with an intensive experience studying the Spanish language in combination with an interdisciplinary study of life and contemporary issues in Latin America.

 The prerequisite for participation in LASS is one semester of university-level Spanish or the equivalent (students with more advanced levels of course background are encouraged to participate in the program).
 LASS integrates several courses, totaling 17-semester-hour credits, and must be taken as a package.
 All courses are taught in Spanish from the first day of class on Temple’s main campus.
-An integral part of the LASS program is a three-week trip to Quito, Ecuador in February/March, during which students are placed in local homes where the only language of communication is Spanish.
-While in Ecuador, students attend courses at the Andean Center for Latin American Studies.
-Native Spanish-speaking professors teach all courses in Ecuador.
+An integral part of the LASS program is a three-week study trip to Latin America in February/March, during which students are placed in local homes where the only language of communication is Spanish.
+While abroad, students attend courses, make local friends, immerse themselves daily in the local culture and explore the country.
+The LASS program has taken place in Colombia, México, Costa Rica and Ecuador.
 All participants in the program may expect to achieve marked improvement in Spanish fluency in only one semester.

 LASS courses combine Spanish language teachings studies of Latin America’s diverse cultures.
 The program is an integration of several courses, totaling 17-semester-hour credits, and must be taken as a package.
-Owing to both the credit-hour load and the semester’s objective (immersion in Spanish and Latin American Studies) no other courses may be taken simultaneously.
+Owing to the credit-hour load, the semester’s objective (immersion in Spanish and Latin American Studies), the study-abroad trip and LASS community engagement in Philadelphia, no other courses may be taken simultaneously.
 Students register for the following courses: